TecRBX/FPSOPTIMIZER/README.md

 # How to install
+- Disable anti-virus.
+(Required as it acts as a modifier to the Roblox client)
 - Download the zip file under code.
 - Extract the file somewhere on your computer.
 - Open the file then Launch rbxfpsoptimizer-v1.12.exe.
 (Roblox application must be open before launching)